iKWETA Safari Camp

 – Pre-game drive early morning wake-up calls with coffee, tea and biscuits on request;

-– Optional packed Breakfasts and Lunches to accommodate game drives.
+– Optional packed Breakfasts and Lunches to accommodate game drives;

 iKWETA nature